Superradiant Thomson scattering from graphite in the extreme ultraviolet

-Quantitative information on the increase of the coherent phonon population by scattering can be extracted from fitting.
-In Figure \ref{phon-T}, we show the increase of the phonon temperature as estimated from the phonon average occupation number $\tilde{n}_{\bm{q}j} (t \rightarrow \infty)$.
-An increase of the phonon temperature of the order of some hundreds K is estimated for both phonon modes involved, the temperature trends being almost independent of $\lambda_0, \epsilon_0$ (see additional data in the SM).
-Of course, once the anharmonic phonon-phonon interaction kicks in, the energy selectively deposited in such low-$q$ hot phonon populations is redistributed among all the vibrational (as well as, electronic) degrees of freedom of the system, resulting in a much lower final equilibrium temperature.
-The different temperatures estimated for the LA and LO phonon populations reflect the selection rules for the modes at varying the scattering geometry.
+The last remark is on the final phonon state, having the characteristic of a coherent state with a specific change in the average occupation number.
+According to the model, quantitative information on the increase of $\tilde n_{\bm{q}j}(t)$ by scattering can be extracted from fitting as a byproduct.
+In Fig.\ref{phon-T}, we show the increase of the equivalent phonon temperature $T_{\bm{q}j}$, as estimated from $\tilde{n}_{\bm{q}j} (t_f)$.
+An increase of $T_{\bm{q}j}$ of the order of some hundreds K is estimated for both modes involved.
+The $T_{\bm qj}$ trends result almost independent of $\lambda_0$ , $\epsilon_0$.
+It is important to observe that the equivalent temperature is just a way to quantify the growth of the phonon occupation number as it is not the thermodynamic temperature.
+Of course, at later times, once the anharmonic phonon-phonon interaction kicks in, the energy selectively deposited in such low-$q$ hot phonon populations is redistributed among all the vibrational (as well as electronic) degrees of freedom of the system, resulting in a much lower final equilibrium temperature.
+The different temperatures estimated for the LA and LO phonon populations reflect the selection rules for the modes at varying scattering geometry.

-In conclusion, we carried out a Thomson scattering experiment on HOPG exploiting the coherent, ultrashort EUV pulses of FERMI FEL.
-Here, we find evidence of the crucial role played by coherence in the process, witnessed clearly by the exponential growth of the scattering intensity upon increasing incident intensity.
-The exponential trend demonstrates that the major contribution is associated with the phononic term in the cross section: by EUV scattering, coherent, low-energy phonons are excited in the material.

-A quantum mechanical description of the process is proposed, demonstrating the crucial role played by the final photon and phonon occupation numbers in the observed enhancement of the cross section.
-On such theoretical description a fitting procedure is based, modeling with a remarkable accuracy, using only four free parameters notwithstanding necessary approximations, how the ratio between the scattered and incident intensities depends on $I_0$ and the scattering angle, for each incident wavelength and polarization.
-The non-monotonic dependence on $\bm{q}$ of the measured signal, well explained by the phonon model, brings further support to this evidence.
-The model allows to extract quantitative evaluation of the scattering-triggered phonon populations.